 - How is Insulatard used?

 Insulatard is given by injection under the skin in the thigh, the abdominal wall (at the front of the waist), the gluteal region (buttocks) or the deltoid region (shoulder).
+The injection site should be changed for each injection.
 The patient's blood glucose (sugar) should be tested regularly to find the lowest effective dose.